Becoming Jane: Plot

-Jane returns home and soon learns that Tom has become engaged to someone else at the arrangement of his family.
-Cassandra learns that her fiancé, Robert Fowle, has died of Yellow Fever while stationed abroad.
+Jane returns home and soon learns that Tom has become engaged to someone else, arranged by his family.
+Her sister Cassandra learns that her fiancé Robert Fowler has died of yellow fever while stationed abroad.
 Then Jane accepts the marriage proposal of Mr. Wisley, who had not lost hope that she would change her mind.

-Later, Tom realises he cannot live without Jane and returns, asking Jane to run away with him, for "what value will there be in life, if we are not together?"
-Jane agrees, and they leave, with only Jane's sister Cassandra knowing they plan to marry in secret.
+Later, Tom realises he cannot live without Jane and returns, asking Jane to run away with him, for "What value will there be in life, if we are not together?"
+Jane agrees, and they leave, with only Jane's older sister, Cassandra, knowing they plan to elope.

-On the way, Jane stumbles upon a letter from Tom's mother, and realises his situation: he sends money he receives from his uncle back to his parents and siblings, and his family cannot survive without it.
+On the way, Jane stumbles upon a letter from Tom's mother, and realizes his situation: he sends money he receives from his uncle back to his parents and siblings, and they cannot survive without it.
 She tells Tom that they cannot elope, not with so many people depending upon him.

-He insists that he and Jane must marry and tells her he will earn money, but Jane tells him that it will not be enough; he will never be able to make enough money to support his dependants with a High Court judge (his uncle) as an enemy and with a penniless wife.
+Tom insists that he and Jane must marry, insisting he will earn money.
+She knows, but fears that it will not be enough; too many depend on him, so dares not make an enemy of his High Court judge uncle.
 Distraught, Tom asks her if she loves him, and she replies, "Yes, but if our love destroys your family, then it will destroy itself, in a long, slow degradation of guilt and regret and blame."

 Jane returns home and receives a proposal from John Warren.
-She declines, and suddenly accuses him of being the one who wrote to the Judge and denied her chances of happiness.
-Lady Gresham informs Jane that Mr. Wisley is withdrawing his proposal, but Wisley and Jane talk afterwards and part as friends.
+She declines, and suddenly realises he was the one who wrote to the Judge and denied her chances of happiness.
+Lady Gresham informs Jane that Mr. Wisley is withdrawing his proposal, but they talk afterwards and part as friends.

-Twenty years later, Jane, now a successful author and by choice unmarried, sees Tom during a gathering.
-Henry, now married to Eliza, brings Tom to her.
-Tom introduces his eldest daughter, who admires Jane's novels.
-Tom's daughter asks Jane to read aloud, but as Jane rarely does so Tom remonstrates with his daughter calling her by name - which is also Jane.
+Twenty years later, Jane, now a successful author and unmarried by choice, sees Tom during a gathering.
+Henry, now married to Eliza, brings Tom to her. he introduces his eldest daughter, who admires Jane's novels so asks Jane to do a reading.

+As Jane rarely does so, Tom remonstrates with his daughter calling her by name - which is also Jane.
 Astonished that he named his eldest after her, Jane agrees to her request.
 The last scene shows Tom's daughter sitting by Jane as she reads aloud from Pride and Prejudice, while Tom watches Jane affectionately.
-As she concludes, their eyes meet and Tom joins the rest of the company in honouring Jane and her work with applause.
+As she concludes, their eyes meet and he joins the rest of the company in honoring Jane and her work with applause.